Gemma-yau/weeee/README.md

-## Team members🤖
+## Team members 🤖
 Wong Man Yi (UID : 3036225058)

 Yau Wing Sze (UID : 3036219267)

-## About this game
+## About this game 🪧
 **Connet the Dots** is a puzzle game requiring player to connect integers in ascending and descending orders alternatively.

-Integers are randomly displaced around a square , player has to first connect them in ascending order,e.g. "1,2,3,4" , then in descending order, e.g. "1,2,3,4,3,2,1", and so on, until all the integers are being used.
+Integers are randomly displaced around a square-shaped board , player has to first connect them in ascending order,e.g. "1,2,3,4" , then in descending order, e.g. "1,2,3,4,3,2,1", and so on, until all the integers are being used.

 Each integer is represented by a dot and each dot must be used once (and at most once).
 Consecutive intergers cannot be from the same side.

-## How to play
+## How to play 💬

 The game is SUPER easy to play.